Guide to Electrical Plugs &

 Do I need a travel adapter for Rwanda?

 It depends on where you're from.
-European two-pin (Type C) plugs work directly in most Rwandan sockets.
-French (Type E) plugs work in the Type E sockets common in older buildings.
-Travellers from the UK, US, Australia, and other regions will need an adapter.
+European two-pin (Type C) plugs work directly in Type E sockets, which are common in older buildings.
+US, Australian, and other non-European travellers will need an adapter.
 A universal travel adapter is recommended for the best coverage across both older and newer buildings.

 What is the East African Community (EAC) plug standard?

-The EAC has adopted Type G (British BS 1363) as its official plug standard.
-Rwanda, along with Kenya, Tanzania, and Uganda, now requires Type G sockets in all new electrical installations.
+Rwanda has adopted Type G (British BS 1363) as its official plug standard, as part of East African Community harmonisation.
+Along with Kenya, Tanzania, and Uganda, Rwanda now requires Type G sockets in all new electrical installations.
 This means Type G is becoming increasingly common, especially in Kigali and other urban centres.

 Sources & Evidence